MaverickEsq/Untitled/README.md

 # Untitled

-A spreadsheet for Gazelle trackers.
+A stylesheet for Gazelle trackers.